muratk3n/thirdwave/en/tweets/2020/week14e.md

 these shows experienced in their lives.
-Roddenberry was a trained fighter pilot, even in civilian life once his plane came down in Syrian Desert guy broke two ribs but dragged injured passengers out of a plane and led the group to get help.
-His personal life was adventure / scifi.
+Roddenberry was a trained fighter pilot, even in civilian life once his plane came down in Syrian Desert guy broke two ribs but dragged injured passengers out of a plane and led the group to safety.
+His personal life was scifi, adventure.
 How can the uppity, LA crackhead, bland-life writer compete with this?

 *2020-4-3 18:24:1*